NovaDV/Cpp-Keylogger/README.md

 ```
 line 18: X_EM_PASS "password" // change the string to password of source email
 ```
+Since this will be using Powershell, you will need to ensure that there are no restrictions for using powershell on the host computer.

 ## Configuring the Source Email
 For gmail, allow less secure apps access your source email so the program can construct and send the email.
 The steps needed to do this is documented [here](https://support.google.com/accounts/answer/6010255?hl=en) on Google Support. <br/>